-We’ll only consider races of 2 hours or longer, as the intensity is lower in events of that duration and you will likely want to replace some of the calories you burn.
+We’ll only consider races of two hours or longer, as the intensity is lower in events of that duration and you will likely want to replace some of the calories you burn.
 I would like to lead off by reminding you that there is no ideal formula that works for everyone and there are a lot of variables (lean body mass, metabolic efficiency, intensity, race distance, and environmental conditions) that can affect your personal nutrition strategy.
 What I can do is provide a basic understanding of things to consider and a general methodology to try in order to figure out your personal fueling plan.

 One very useful piece of information in determining how many calories to consume during a race is knowing how many you burn during your activity.
 Heart rate monitors often have a feature to estimate this, as does TrainingPeaks.
 However, if you really want to nail it down specifically, get yourself tested on a metabolic cart.
 This information will also tell you how “efficient” you are at burning fat vs. carbohydrates at different intensities.